-Using Your Academic Planning Guide
+Using the Academic Planning Guide

 Prior to selecting courses, students should refer to this guide and become familiar with course options and learning opportunities at the high school.
-When choosing courses students should refer to their current transcript to ensure that selections are appropriate to meet graduation requirements and post-graduation such as college entrance requirements.
-As you are looking at course descriptions, pay attention to the following information:
+When choosing courses, students should refer to their current transcript to ensure that selections are appropriate to meet graduation requirements and post-graduation such as college entrance requirements.
+Pay attention to the following information: